mouli7666/amfoss-tasks/task-06/Documentation.md

 ## Features

--**`Data Handling`** It is very much useful for handling and processing graph data, including loading data from popular graph datasets.
+- **`Data Handling`** It is very much useful for handling and processing graph data, including loading data from popular graph datasets.

--**`Models and Tasks`** It has pre built models and utilities for common tasks like node classification, link prediction, and graph classification.
+- **`Models and Tasks`** It has pre built models and utilities for common tasks like node classification, link prediction, and graph classification.

--**`Performance`** Efficient CPU and GPU operations for large-scale graph data using PyTorch’s tensor-based computations.
+- **`Performance`** Efficient CPU and GPU operations for large-scale graph data using PyTorch’s tensor-based computations.

--**`Integration with PyTorch Ecosystem`** By Integration with PyTorch Ecosystem you can use pyTorch's deep learning experiences.
+- **`Integration with PyTorch Ecosystem`** By Integration with PyTorch Ecosystem you can use pyTorch's deep learning experiences.

 ## Purpose

--Enables the implementation of Graph Neural Networks (GNNs) on irregular structures such as graphs, point clouds, and manifolds.
+- Enables the implementation of Graph Neural Networks (GNNs) on irregular structures such as graphs, point clouds, and manifolds.

--visualizing graphs and tracking experiments.
+- visualizing graphs and tracking experiments.

--It simplifies working with graph data and performing tasks
+- It simplifies working with graph data and performing tasks

 ## Documentation of the code

--**Train your own GNN model**
+- **Train your own GNN model**
   ```bash
   import torch
   from torch import Tensor